DALIHILLARY/ping/README.md

 ### Viewing Domain Uptime

-The longs will be displayed on the home page when logged in
+The logs will be displayed on the home page when logged in

 ## License
 Ping is open-sourced